Penang Hill Railway: 2010 overhaul

 On April 25, 2011, the new railway system resumed its service, although initially there were a number of technical hitches which caused the service to be temporarily suspended.
 The train service runs from 6.30am to 9pm daily, and the new car can reach the top in as little as five minutes.
 The upgrade led to a large increase in passengers carried; in 2014, the number of passengers reached 1.365 million, compared to the visitors number to Penang Hill of around half a million in 2008.
+Ridership increased to 1.74 million by 2018, leading to concerns of congestion.
+In 2019, a proposed cable car system linking the peak of Penang Hill with the Penang Botanic Gardens was announced by the Malaysian federal government as a means of reducing the overdependence on the railway.

 Stations

 Visitors can enter the funicular railway at the Lower Station at Air Itam, and the final stop of the ride is the Upper Station at the top of Penang Hill.
-There are a number of stations along the railway between the Upper and Lower stations - the Middle Station (which is currently open only to residents), as well as the Claremont, Moniot Road, Viaduct, and the Lower and Upper Tunnel stations.
+There are a number of stations along the railway between the Upper and Lower stations - the Middle Station (which is currently open only to residents), as well as the Claremont, Viaduct, and the Lower and Upper Tunnel stations.
 Since the 2010 upgrade, the train normally proceeds directly to the top without stopping at the Middle Station.
 It is however possible to stop at some of the intermediate stations by arrangement with the driver.

 The Upper Station has been upgraded with the construction of an extended viewing platform named Skywalk, an elevated walkway leading to a food court, as well as a lift, a cafe and a museum gallery.

 The Lower Station at Air Itam has been improved with a new building with retractable roof and a new multi-storey car park for visitors travelling by car.
 Visitors can also reach the station on the 204 Rapid Penang bus from George Town, Penang.

-Fares & tickets
+Fares and tickets

 For Malaysian citizens, the fare for a return ticket is RM12 per adult and RM6 per child aged between three and 12.
 Senior citizens have cheaper fares at RM6 per person.
 For non-Malaysian the fare is RM30 for adults and RM15 for children.

 The ride remains free of charge for disabled persons holding the OKU card.

 Also unchanged are the fares for Penang Hill residents, licensed traders and hawkers and workers, who can purchase monthly season pass at RM24.